hth313/OS4/doc/overview.rst

 OS4 provides a concept called semi-merged functions, which makes it possible for plug-in modules to have functions with prompting behavior that can be stored in programs.
-You enter such functions and fill in the postfix argument prompt the normal way.
-This work both outside as will as in program mode where the function will be properly recorded as a program step (two actually, see below).
+You enter such function and fill in the postfix argument prompt the normal way.
+This works both outside as will as in program mode where the function will be properly recorded as a program step (two actually, see below).
 They will also display and execute correctly (with some caveats).